cmdalbem/ciclomapa/docs/SEO_PLAN.md

 - For `/` and city routes only, serve HTML that already contains title, description, and main text.
 - Options: static export, edge prerender, or small SSR service — choose what fits hosting budget.
+  - This is also the biggest “AI discovery” unlock: many LLM tools don’t execute complex client-side apps and will only see what’s present in initial HTML.

 ---

 ## Phase 5 — Measurement & authority

-- Google Search Console + Bing Webmaster on canonical domain; submit sitemap.
+- ✅ Google Search Console is verified on the canonical domain; submit sitemap and monitor coverage.
 - `WebApplication` / `Organization` JSON-LD on home if copy matches visible content.
 - Backlinks: partners (e.g. UCB, NGOs), OSM community, municipalities, research.

+Additional discovery channels to consider:

+- Track “AI referrals” in analytics where possible (traffic from known AI assistants/browsers) and monitor what URLs they land on (often city slugs).
+- Add `public/llms.txt` (lightweight, plain-text) pointing to canonical URLs, sitemap, and data/source pages.
+Keep it conservative and aligned with visible content.

 ### SEO testing checklist (summary)